 Peppers need a healthy balance of nitrogen, phosphate and potassium to grow well.
 When you buy fertilizer, you will often see three bold numbers on the packaging.
 These correspond to these three elements and their quantities in that particular fertilizer.

 How Often to Fertilize Pepper Plants

+We begin fertilizing shortly after the peppers germinate.
 Don’t fertilize immediately after transplanting.
-Wait at least 2-3 weeks to allow the root system to integrate with the new soil.
+Wait around a week to allow the root system to integrate with the new soil.
 Then you can begin your fertilizing regimen.

-Depending on the quality of your soil, you should fertilize once every 2-4 weeks when plants are growing.
-To keep it simple, we recommend using a 5-5-5 fertilizer every two weeks after pepper plants have been transplanted to maximize pepper yields.
-This is a relatively low concentration of fertilizer, so you likely won’t harm your plants with excess nutrients.
-But more importantly, you will ensure your plants receive enough nutrition to continue growing.
+As a general rule, you should fertilize once every 2 weeks when plants are growing.
+To keep it simple, we recommend using a higher nitrogen fertilizer every two weeks after pepper plants have been transplanted to maximize pepper yields.
+Higher nitrogen encourages strong leafy growth which is essential for a healthy plant.

 After plants are full-sized, you can transition to a lower nitrogen fertilizer like a 3-5-5, or a 5-10-10.
 However, this isn’t completely necessary.
 A lower amount of nitrogen can help increase fruit production instead of an abundance of leafy growth.
 As long as you don’t use too much nitrogen (like a 10-5-5), you shouldn’t run into this issue.
 So, feel free to keep it simple with a 5-5-5 all season long.

 Note: One of the signs of too much nitrogen is flowers falling off of your pepper plants.

 Fox Farm makes an excellent trio of fertilizers that help keep fertilizing simple.